vacanza/holidays/docs/india_festivals.md

 - May be region-specific
 - Can span multiple days

-Depending on the festival, they may be implemented either as optional holidays or at the subdivision level.
+Depending on the festival, they are modeled via dedicated calendar hooks or subdivision-specific holiday definitions.
 ---

 ## Navratri